Naan Recipe (Without Yeast)

 4. Alternatively, You can also cook the naan bread in a tandoor or bake them.
 Place the naan bread for baking on a greased hot tray or stone and bake in a preheated oven at your oven’s highest temperature.

 6. This basic recipe of a no yeast naan can be flavored and spiced with some herbs and ground spices of your choice.
 You can add these ground spices or herbs in the dough.
 Or choose to mix them with the oil and melted butter.
-Then spread this herbs and spices infused butter or oil on the cooked naan.
+Then spread this herbs and spices infused butter or oil on the cooked flatbread.

 8. The dough can be frozen.
-In the freezer the naan dough stays good for 4 to 5 weeks.
+In the freezer the dough stays good for 4 to 5 weeks.
 In the refrigerator for 3 to 4 days.

 Nutrition Info (Approximate Values)